manxin-c/manxin-c.github.io/aboutme.md

 #### **Histone Modifications:**

-- Investigating how histone modifications regulate gene expression and the role of key macromolecular complexes in this process.
+- Investigating how histone modifications regulate chromatin structure and gene expression and the role of key macromolecular complexes in this process.

 #### **Nucleosome Assembly:**